psf/request-for/2020-pip/RFP.md

 - [pre-commit](https://pre-commit.com)
 - [pytest](http://doc.pytest.org/en/latest/)

-As well as many other associated Python testing, automation, and code quality tools.
+as well as many other associated Python testing, automation, and code quality tools.

 Components of the test suite are executed using multiple services including: